Written by Sophie Conant

 Prepare – restaurants often have their menus available online.
 Perhaps try looking over the options online before going out to help reduce anxiety when at the restaurant.
 If you can, look over the options with a supportive friend or family member.

-Try to shift your mindset - view food as fuel rather than something to be feared.
+Try to shift your mindset - view food as fuel rather than something to be feared and know that it is absolutely possible to overcome fear foods in ED recovery.
 Our bodies need energy, and adequate fueling allows us to enjoy life more.

 Talk to someone about your worries - if you feel comfortable, tell the person you’re eating out with about your concerns.
 Perhaps they can then act as the voice of calm amidst the anxiety.